 The facilities we use will provide you with a great learning environment, where all of your skills will come together.
 During the work placements, you will be assessed by one our trainers to determine your competence (see assessment tab).
 Work placements are Monday – Friday and are usually morning shifts from 6.00am to 3.30pm.

 Casey College has a flexible learning approach which allows you, up to 12 months to complete this qualification.
-This means that you do not have to complete your qualification in the estimated timeframe of 14 weeks as stated above.
+This means that you do not have to complete your qualification in the estimated time frame of 15 weeks as stated above.
 Individual arrangements can be made, should you require assistance, please speak with your training consultant.

 How we deliver our course